DrkWithT/Toy_Site_Project_1/docs/README.md

   - Version Control: Git for Windows
   - TIP: In _Visual Studio Code_, right click this file's editor tab and select "Open Preview".

-### CODE SIZE:
+### CODE:
-~1577 lines, including blank lines and comments.
+ - `1500+` lines, including blank lines and comments.
 Git files and README excluded.
+ - Should be simple, modular, and working.
+ - Documentation used.

 ### How to Use:
  1. Install _XAMPP_ for your computer.